For further details about the new parking charges in place at the Beachlands car park, Hayling Island, please see the FAQs at the bottom of this page.

 Charges apply to cars, vans and motor homes, everyday from 8am to 6pm.
 There are no charges for blue badge holders and motorcycles.

-It is free for all vehicles from 6pm-10pm 7 days a week 365 days of the year.
+It is free to park from 6pm-8am 7 days a week 365 days of the year.